 Each non-employee director is strongly encouraged to have a significant investment in the Company.
-The Company's Stock Ownership Guidelines for Directors require each non-employee director own 16,500 shares of our common stock.
+The Company's Stock Ownership Guidelines for Directors, which were revised in August 2014, require each non-employee director own a number shares of our common stock equal to five times the annual cash retainer.
 The following types of equity can be used to satisfy the stock ownership requirements: